-4. Paths will be promoted, waymarked and interpreted appropriate to their a.
-The network should provide for a range of recreational experiences including short circular walks; long walks from place to place; access to features of visitor interest and should give opportunities in a variety of physical settings. b.
+- a.
+The network should provide for a range of recreational experiences including short circular walks; long walks from place to place; access to features of visitor interest and should give opportunities in a variety of physical settings. - b.
 Paths should be developed on the basis of established demand, both from communities and visitors.
-Future and latent demand should be investigated as part of the planning phase of the network to take advantage of potential benefits of access such as alternative transport options, motor traffic c.
+Future and latent demand should be investigated as part of the planning phase of the network to take advantage of potential benefits of access such as alternative transport options, motor traffic reduction and health benefits. - c.
 Routes should include, where possible, multi-user potential for walkers, cyclists and horse riders.
-Separate provision for specific user groups should be made if appropriate to ensure user safety and enjoyment.

-Opportunities will be sought for increasing awareness and understanding of d.
-Where feasible, routes should provide for all abilities including wheelchair e.
-Routes should ideally be accessible from settlements without the use of a car and should, where possible, be serviced by public transport.

-f.
-Paths should provide high guality recreation and transportation opportunities within and between settlements, and access to the q.
-Paths may be included in the network as 'safe routes to schools' and h.
+Separate provision for specific user groups should be made if appropriate to ensure user safety and enjoyment. - d.
+Where feasible, routes should provide for all abilities including wheelchair access. - e.
+Routes should ideally be accessible from settlements without the use of a car and should, where possible, be serviced by public transport. - f.
+Paths should provide high quality recreation and transportation opportunities within and between settlements, and access to the countryside as appropriate. - g.
+Paths may be included in the network as 'safe routes to schools' and commuter routes both on and off road. - h.
 Paths will be maintained to a standard appropriate to their use and setting.